nickstanley574/nickstanley574.github.io/_posts/2023-05-01-dont-trust-your-clipboard.md

     <img style="max-width: 85%;" src="{{ page.asset }}/copy_select_brew.png">
 </div>

-Running arbitrary code that you do not understand or trust.
 Let's examine the different methods of copying text that can lead to code execution, including copying via button and the traditional select, copy, and paste method.

 ## Copy Text Via Button

 The copy button purpose is to save you the backbreaking task of highlighting and `ctrl + c` or `right click copy` the text itself.
-Below of some examples in the last month of where I have encountered the copy text button:
+Below of some examples where I have encountered the copy text button:

 #### [Amazon EC2 key pairs | aws.amazon.com](https://docs.aws.amazon.com/AWSEC2/latest/UserGuide/ec2-key-pairs.html)